HERE FOR YOU

 ANALYSIS OF YOUR WEEE WASTE

-If you’re a business that recycles or processes WEEE and are looking to find out the contents of your WEEE waste material, a comprehensive chemical analysis can help establish metal contents and facilitate settlement of payable metals.
+If you’re a business that recycles or processes WEEE and looking to find out the contents of your WEEE waste material, a comprehensive chemical analysis can help establish metal contents and facilitate the settlement of payable metals.

 In order to understand the true composition of your WEEE waste material, chemical analysis is required.
 Through a comprehensive suite of analytical testing, you can prove with accuracy the levels of precious metals within your material for supply.